Ultrasound Scan at 9 Weeks of Pregnancy

 If you are having a scan around 9 weeks, it will normally be a transvaginal scan (TVS).
 This is because at this time your baby will be too low in the abdomen or too small for an abdominal scan in early pregnancy.
 A TVS will allow your doctor to scan the uterus through the vagina.
 To prepare for the scan, first, you will need to empty your urinary bladder.
 A full bladder can get in the way of a clear picture during the scan, so a nurse will ask you to use the restroom while she prepares for your scan.

 Since the probing is vaginal, you will need to undress from the waist down.
-It’s better to wear loose clothing such as a long top with slacks or loose pants to avoid being fully undressed.
+It’s suggested that you wear loose clothing such as a long top with slacks or loose pants to avoid being fully undressed.

 How Long Does it Take to Perform an Ultrasound Scan?